Best Scope for 22LR Benchrest Shooting [Tested and Reviewed]

 Best Overall: Leupold VX-Freedom 3-9x40mm

 This Leupold scope is our top pick for a reason.
 It’s versatile, reliable, and oh-so-crisp; it holds zero like a champ and offers a dynamic range of 3-9x magnification.
 It’s got everything you need and nothing you don’t.
+Like all Leupold scopes, the VX-Freedom is equipped with the Twilight Light Management System.
+This will make sure you can shoot until the evening and still get crystal-clear images.

 It’s also impressive how this scope is tested to perform in the most extreme climate and pressure changes.
 Not only is the VX-Freedom made from 6061-T6 aircraft-quality aluminum, but it’s also impact-tested using Leupold’s recoil simulation machine.